Bouhm/stardew-valley-mods/NPCMapLocations/README.md

   ]
 },
 ```

+#### Farm types

+Sometimes a mod will change a farm only based on the farm type.
+If you want to specify points for any farm, you can leave the location name as "Farm" but for specific farm types, you will need to use the following:
+- "Farm_Default"
+- "Farm_Riverland"
+- "Farm_Forest"
+- "Farm_Hills"
+- "Farm_Wilderness"

 ### Single points

 Instead of an area with tracking, if you want to display the character in a location in a single point on the map, you only need to specify the `MapX` and `MapY` like so: